patroni/patroni/docs/citus.rst

 2. Reload cluster configuration with  ``patronictl reload`` or ``systemctl reload patroni``
 3. Patroni will automatically create new databases and citus extensions.
-4. Also patroni will remove old databases that are not in configuration anymore.
+4. Also patroni will just stop managing databases which are no longer listed, but will not remove anything.
-   Note. removed databases will not be deleted from postgres, it just wont be maintained by patroni anymore.

 patronictl
 ----------